FreeTubeApp/FreeTube/README.md

 which allows you to open YouTube links into FreeTube from your web browser. \
 Turn it on from the advanced settings in the extention.

-Only report issues getting FreeTube to work with the extention here.
+Only report issues getting FreeTube to work with the extension here.

 ## How does it work?
 A built in extractor or the [Invidious API](https://github.com/iv-org/invidious) is used to grab and serve data/videos. \